mighty-gerbils/gerbil-persist/README.md

 # Gerbil-persist

+Gerbil-persist is a package to persist concurrent processes as well as data.
+It aims at implementing robust [**Orthogonal Persistence**](persist.md).
+The document linked above explains the programming model we are aiming at.
+The rest of this README explains where we’re at, which is nowhere near finished.

+## A Persistence Short Story

 Ever had your browser cache purged?
 Ever changed browser?
+Experienced a power loss?
 Got your laptop stolen?
-Had Russian orcs bomb your computers?
+Had Russian orcs bomb your datacenter?
 All in the midst of a blockchain interaction with valuable assets at stake?
-With gerbil-persist, the precious private off-chain data based on which you manage your tokens will persist onto your next browser session on your next computer in the next country.
+With gerbil-persist, the precious private off-chain data based on which you manage your tokens will persist across all these adversarial events, onto your next browser on your next computer in the next country.

 Your "decentralized application" or "wallet" will persist their data, completely encrypted, onto the Cloud—without the application having to add a